ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+let both parties waits ont and grapple
+each other as soon as possible.
+[Louisville Courier-Journal.
+EvsmASTTHo Fxhob Posts.?The cor?
 respondent of the Western Rural nay a: II
 discovered many years ago, that wood!
 could be made to last longer than iron